 We know the ABC's.
 Music theory goes from A-G, and stops:

 Instrument fingerings and your own voice produce the Sounds respresented by this musical alphabet.
-Sound is what music theory structures for rich listening.
+Sound is what music theory structures.
 Together, we'll attempt to improve our sound output.

 There are additional steps, or sounds between these letters.
 That means more fingerings (don't worry, we'll go slowly):

 "You're a good music student, since you want to know about theory!"

 The steps between the ABCDEFG letters are termed half steps.
 They fall between whole steps, like A to B. So, A to (step) is a half step, as well as (step) to B.

 Again, A to B is a whole step, with two half steps between.
 Why is that important?
 We must learn about Sharps and Flats to answer.
 We're talking about Sound, and must label the sound increments.

 You're a good music student, since you want to know about theory!

 A Sharp is like a nail that points up.
 It raises letters a half step.
 So the sound is going up, as from A (step) B. Now it's called A (sharp) B. Keep going up the musical alphabet:

 Don't worry about the steps I skipped, it's for a reason I'll get to later.
 Just know the sound is going up half steps, called Sharps.
 The symbol for Sharp in music is '#' (the number, or pound, or hash mark, symbol):

 A Flat is the tire that nail punctured.
 Just like a flat will deflate, and bring you down too, the sound goes down a half step.
 B (step) A now becomes B (flat) A, as the sound goes down a half step.
 The musical alphabet downward: